decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-tickets.md

 1. During startup by adding `ticketfee=<fee rate>` to the `[Application Options]` of your `dcrwallet.conf`.
 2. While your wallet is running, using the `dcrctl --wallet setticketfee <fee rate>` command.
 This is not a permanent setting and will default to 0.01 every time your wallet is restarted unless a ticketfee is specified in `dcrwallet.conf`.

-Why are ticketfees important?
+Why are ticket fees important?
 Usually the default fee of 0.01 is enough to get your tickets mined.
-The exception is during a fee war event.
-When the ticket price falls very low, demand outpaces supply (there are only a maximum of 2880 tickets available at each price interval).
-This creates a fee war, with stakeholders competing to get their tickets mined before the price changes.
+The exception is during a "fee war" which can occur when ticket demand outpaces supply (there are only a maximum of 2880 tickets available at each price interval).
+This creates a situation where stakeholders increase their ticket fees in order to get their ticket purchases mined ahead of others who are offering lower fees.

+Third party sites such as [https://dcrstats.com](https://dcrstats.com) and [http://posmaster.info](http://posmaster.info) can be used to find the average ticket fee in the mempool.

 > Ticket Price